Photo of Jørgen Haugen Sørensen © Salvatore Mazza

 In the exhibition you will be able to experience reliefs in both ceramics and bronze, a series of newly produced bronze sculptures and Jørgen's irrevocably last drawings.
 Before the vernissage, Jørgen Haugen Sørensen's family and the Court in Frederiksberg invite you to a memorial service on Howitzvej 32, which is why the vernissage at Hans Alf Gallery only starts at 6 pm.

-"Before and a little after" can be experienced until 12 May.
+"Before and a little after" closed 12 May.

 Before the opening at the Hans Alf Gallery, Jørgen Haugen Sørensen's family and the Court of Frederiksberg invited to a memorial memory for Jørgen at Howitzvej 32, Friday 1 April 2022 at 15.30.